elastic/elasticsearch-rs/README.md

 cargo run -p api_generator
 ```

-from the repository root directory
+from the repository root directory.
+The minimum REST API spec version compatible with the
+generator is `v7.4.0`.

 ### elasticsearch